actusfrf/actus-webapp/ReadMe.md

 cd ./frontend
 ```

-Then, install the NPM packages required to build and run the frontend
+Then, install the NPM packages required to build and run the frontend.
+This process can take a while.

 ```sh
 # /frontend